csc-training/csc-env-eff/_slides/07_allas.md

 - Unlike `rclone`, `a-tools` does not overwrite or remove data without asking!
 - Developed for the CSC supercomputers, but you can install the tools in other Linux and Mac machines as well
 - Automatic packing (compression can be enabled as well if needed)
+- In Roihu a-tools use by default S3 protocol.
+Add option `--swift` to a-commands if you need to use swift protocol in Roihu.
 - [a-commands instructions at Docs CSC](https://docs.csc.fi/data/Allas/using_allas/a_commands/)